engleandro/technical-case-sword/exercise-3/README.md

 Technology choices:
 - **MinIO** (**Amazon S3** or **Google Cloud Storage**) for structured data object storage.
 - **Apache Hudi on top of the Apache Spark SQL** for SQL query processing.
-Cloud alternatives are AWS Athena/Glue or Redshift Spectrum, Azure Synapse Analytics, or Google Big Query.
+Cloud alternatives are AWS Athena/Glue or Redshift Spectrum, Azure Synapse Analytics or Databricks, or Google Big Query.
 - **Kong** for API management.
 Cloud alternatives are AWS API Gateway, Azure API Management, or Google API Gateway.
 - **Ray with Python runtime** to support a distributed application.
 Cloud alternatives are AWS Lambda, Azure Functions and Google Functions.
 - **RabitMQ** provides intercommunication in a distributed application.
 Cloud alternatives are AWS SNS/SQS or Event Bridge, Azure EventGrid ou EventHub, or Google PubSub.